-The medicine contains a corticosteroid, to reduce the inflammation, and a local anaesthetic to soothe the itching and discomfort of piles.
+The medicine contains a corticosteroid, to reduce the inflammation, and a local anaesthetic to relieve the symptoms of itching and discomfort of piles.

-Haemorrhoids, commonly called Piles, are swollen lumps filled which blood which develop inside and around the anus.
-It is possible to be unaware of the condition, but they can cause a number of unpleasant symptoms including:
+Haemorrhoids (piles) are swollen lumps filled which blood which develop inside and around the anus.
+It is possible to be unaware of the condition, but they can cause several unpleasant symptoms including: